sgleich/ProFun_DB/README.md

 1 &emsp; 1 &emsp; Eukaryota &emsp; Opisthokonta &emsp; Basidiomycota &emsp; Agaricomycetes &emsp; Agaricales &emsp; Niaceae &emsp; Digitatispora &emsp; Digitatispora_marina &emsp; Digitatispora
 <br>
 <br>
-The Source_ID columns must match the SOURCE_ID labels that were added to the .pep files above.
-Save this file as a .txt file (e.g., fungi_tax.txt) and remove the header row from the file for the next step.
+The Source_ID columns must match the SOURCE_ID labels that were added to the .fa files above.
+Save this file as a .txt file (e.g., fungi_tax.txt) and remove the header row (i.e., Unnamed: 0 &emsp; Domain &emsp;) from the file for the next step.

 ## Concatenate new taxonomy table with MMETSP taxonomy table.
 ```